appserver-io/appserver/_docs/message-queue.md

 }
 ```

-> In addition to the functionality you have to implement in the `onMessage()`
-> message the annotation `@MessageDriven` is important.
-You MUST annotate the MessageBean, for the container
-> to know about and register it on startup.
+> In addition to the functionality you implement in the `onMessage()` message method, it is import you use the annotation `@MessageDriven` to register the class as a `MessageBean`.
+This allows the persistence container to be aware of your bean and to register and initialize it during startup of the appserver.

 Running your import in a separate thread is pretty simple.
 The next sections demonstrates how to send a message to the `Queue`.